 Once all the mundane spring cleaning tasks are out of the way you can start transforming the inside of your shed.
-One important addition if you intend to sow seeds at the end of winter is to have a potting bench.
-Your new workstation will give you plenty of room and shelter from the weather as you plan and sow for the new gardening season ahead.
+One useful addition if you intend to sow seeds at the end of winter is to have a potting bench.
+Your new indoor workstation will give you plenty of room, and shelter from the weather, as you plan and sow for the new gardening season.
 Organising your seed packets by month to sow and planting groups will save precious time when it comes to getting out in the garden again.
-Top tip: Using pegs to hang seed packets to a strip of ribbon on the back of the shed door will give you easy access whilst keeping them tidy and well organised.
+Top tip: Using pegs to hang seed packets to a strip of ribbon on the back of the shed door will give you easy access to your seeds whilst keeping them tidy and well organised.

 Step 4 - Get organised

-Sheds aren’t usually very big, and maximising every inch of the space you have by adding in a few hooks and well-placed shelves will give you more room to move around in and make it much easier to locate all of your tools.
+Sheds aren’t usually very big, and maximising every inch of the space you have by adding in a few hooks and well-placed shelves will give you more room to move around in, and make it easier to locate your tools.
 Get your gardening gear organised by tacking a few hooks into the wall to hang those easily-tripped-over items like watering cans.
 Round plastic tubs with lids are ideal for keeping things like small tools, fertilisers, gloves and waste bags stowed away, and they're stackable too.
-The Hoselink Quick-grip Tool Organiser is another useful gadget ideal for sheds and garages as it neatly store brooms, rakes, spades and forks out of the way.
-You can also keep your watering accessories to hand with the Handy Shelf equipped to hold up to three Hoselink-fitted sprayers whilst small items or spare parts can be stored on the shelf above.
+The Hoselink Quick-grip Tool Organiser is another useful gadget ideal for sheds and garages as it neatly stores brooms, rakes, spades and forks flat against the wall.
+You can keep your watering accessories to hand with the Handy Shelf equipped to hold up to three Hoselink-fitted sprayers, whilst small items or spare parts can be stored on the shelf above.
 If you have boxes of screws or drill bits lying around then why not get organised and divide them amongst glass jars?
 Re-used jam jars make ideal containers to store screws of every size.
 Pop on a label and tuck away on a shelf for a simple storage solution.
 You can also peg together matching pairs of gardening gloves so you never have to go looking for that missing glove again!

-Before you get busy in the garden again why not give your shed a few final flourishes that will make it a comfortable haven for rainy days spent sowing seeds?
+Before you get busy in the garden again, why not give your shed a final few flourishes to make it a comfortable haven for rainy days spent sowing seeds?
 Insulating your shed for hot and cold weather, installing a light or adding electricity so you can make a coffee or run a heater are all ways to make your shed a sanctuary.
 Simple finishing touches such as a cushioned chair, coat hook or portable radio will make spending time in the shed a joy.